Bruka25/alx-low_level_programming/0x03-debugging/README.md

-The following c files are for the debugging project for Alx
+the following are c programs for the ALX c debugging project